tvanslyke/ENGW-3302/draft-project-1.md

 Also, the tone here is intentionally quite informal.
 A lot (but not all) of these sections are written as though they are answers to imagined questions - the kind I may have wanted answers to when I was first learning about programming and software development.
 It may be best to think of this as something you might see on [Stack Overflow](https://stackoverflow.com/), if you're familiar with that community.
 I have a tendancy to get very explain-y when I write, so it seems like an appropriate model.

+I'm sort of halfway between writing this about the "programming community" as a whole, or the free and open source software community - I still have to nail that one down at some point here.

 Also, chances are that I have yet to proofread any part of this.
 Don't judge my errors too harshly. :)

 # Open Source Software